| |

 This is where my real journey began.

 I thought things started out great, but Sadie, in no uncertain terms, let me know that things were not okay.
 I didn’t like getting bucked off, or being embarrassed at every trail ride with the worse behaved horse, so it didn’t take me long to realize that I didn’t have a clue when it came to horses.
 (Although Sadie could have told you that right away) I just couldn’t understand it; I thought I knew horses and how to ride.
 I became very frustrated and searched out help.
 I bought every training video and book and magazine that I came across.
-I would take advice and help from anyone and everyone off the street.
-By the time I was finished, we were both so confused that we couldn’t see straight.
+I would take advice and help from anyone and everyone who offered to help.
+By the time I was finished, we were both so confused and frustrated that we couldn’t see straight.

-I got worried that I was going to mess her up for good, so I adopted a couple of mustangs and decided to “practice training” on them. – Even Bigger Ha!
+I begin to worry that I was going to mess her up for good, so I adopted a couple of mustangs and decided to “practice training” on them. – This turned out to be not the greatest idea either.

-Through it all, we all came out pretty good considering the train wreck that it could have been.
+Through it all, we came out alright, considering the train wreck that it could have been.
 The thing that I learned the most in all of this is that I wasn’t alone.
-A lot of people, like me, love horses and want to do right by them, but just don’t understand how to
+A lot of people, like me, love horses and want to do right by them, but just don’t understand how to communicate with feel.

 feel.